parthebhan/PowerBI-Python-Analysing-International-Debt-Statistics-IDS/README.md

 6. Average amount of debt across indicators
 7. The highest amount of principal repayments
 8. The most common debt indicator
-9. Other viable debt issues and conclusion
+9. India's debt issues and conclusion

 Tools and Technologies